Generated at: 2026-05-16 10:25:43

 Beyond Its Basic Functions

-Sales support refers to providing assistance for sales activities, or aiming to streamline and automate sales operations through the use of tools such as SFA, CRM, and MA.
+Sales support refers to providing assistance for sales activities, or aiming to improve efficiency through the support and automation of sales operations using tools such as SFA, CRM, and MA.

 Many corporate representatives may be concerned about stagnant sales activities, where new customer acquisition was initially steady but began to decline after reaching a certain threshold, while existing customer churn increased.

-For companies facing challenges with sales performance, deepening their understanding of sales support can serve as a catalyst for identifying bottlenecks and re-evaluating their sales processes.
-This article explains the fundamentals of sales support, as well as the benefits, effects, implementation steps, and key considerations for conducting sales support activities.
+For companies facing challenges with sales performance, deepening their understanding of sales support can serve as a catalyst for identifying internal bottlenecks and re-evaluating their sales processes.
+Therefore, this article explains the fundamentals of sales support, as well as the benefits, effects, implementation steps, and key considerations for conducting sales support activities.

 What Is Sales Support?
 An Overview of Fundamentals and Objectives